Types of Herbal Tea: A Comprehensive Guide to all Herbal Tea Varieties

 True herbal tea comes from plants other than Camellia sinensis – the source of black, green, white, and oolong varieties.
 These caffeine-free drinks consist of dried flowers, roots, leaves, or bark steeped in hot water.

 Many people call them tisanes to distinguish them from traditional tea leaves.
-Popular options like chamomile, peppermint, and rooibos offer distinct flavors and potential health benefits without the stimulating effects of caffeine.
+Popular options like chamomile, peppermint, and rooibos offer distinct flavors and aromatic profiles, all naturally caffeine-free.

 The preparation method for herbal infusions differs slightly from true teas.
 Most herbal varieties need longer steeping times (5-10 minutes) to extract full flavor and beneficial compounds.

-Water temperature also matters – delicate flowers like chamomile prefer cooler water around 200°F, while tough roots and bark may need boiling water.
-This careful brewing process helps release the unique taste profiles and therapeutic properties that make each herbal tea special.
+Water temperature also matters – delicate flowers like chamomile prefer cooler water around 175-185°F (80-85°C), while tough roots and bark typically need near-boiling water (205-212°F / 95–100.0°C).
+This careful brewing process helps release the unique taste profiles and aromatic compounds that make each herbal tea special.

 Growing your own herbal tea plants offers a fresh supply of ingredients right at home.
 Even small spaces like window sills can support herbs like holy basil, peppermint, and chamomile.